flarum/docs/extend/distribution.md

 Composer packages are published to a Composer repository, usually [Packagist](https://packagist.org/).
 You will need an account to proceed.

 If this is the first release you are publishing of your extension, you will need to submit it at https://packagist.org/packages/submit and enter the extension's repository URL.
-If your extension is located in GitHub, this URL will look something like `https://github.com/AUTHOR/NAME.git`.
+If your extension is located on GitHub, this URL will look something like `https://github.com/AUTHOR/NAME.git`.

 Once you entered your public repository URL in there, your package will be automatically crawled periodically.